 The concept of a national friendship day was created back in 1930 by Joyce Hall, the founder of Hallmark Cards, Inc. You're probably thinking, "Oh, so this is just another one of those holidays that was created for the sole purpose of selling more greeting cards," and you're not alone.
 In fact, the Greeting Card National Association had initially tried to promote the idea of Friendship Day back in the 1920s, but customers were not buying it, saying it was too obvious a gimmick.

 While some people in the U.S. acknowledge Friendship Day, the idea has largely died here.
 Social media has revived the holiday a bit, though, as people enjoy sharing friendship day images with each other on sites like Instagram and Twitter.
-As for friendship day videos, Facebook and Pinterest are also popular sites for sharing a moving image dedicated to celebrating and public awareness raising of Friendship Day with one's friends.
+As for friendship day videos, Facebook and Pinterest are also popular sites for sharing pictures dedicated to celebrating Friendship Day with one's friends.

 When Is Friendship Day?

 The official date of Friendship Day is as controversial as its inception.
 Initially, Hall had intended for the holiday to be celebrated on August 2.
 Then, for a while, the date was changed to the first Sunday in August.
 However, the World Friendship Crusade tried for years to convince the United Nations to change the date to July 30.
 Finally, on July 27, 2011, the United Nations General Assembly acquiesced, making July 30 the official date of Friendship Day.

 Despite this, however, the date has still changed from year to year in the U.S. For instance, in 2016 Friendship Day was celebrated on Sunday, August 7, whereas in 2017 Friendship Day was celebrated on August 6.